NasserMostafa1000/hr-System/README.md

 Human Resources Management System

-A comprehensive system for managing companies and employees, with tracking of passport, ID, and license expiration dates.
+A comprehensive system for managing companies and employees with tracking of passport, ID, and license expirations.

 Features